niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

 %     ,{"Luke Skywalker", "IHateBranda"}].
 ```

-Extract the whole database or all predicates from the database is also
+Extracting the list of user facts from the database will this
-an easy task.
+predicate is also an easy task.

 ```prolog
 findall( user(Name, Age, Password)